trlarkin/personal_site/md/blogs/blog1.md

 ```
 Note we do not need to use the `the` function because `'hello` and `'world` are clearly `Atom`s (I think).

 Now that I have used `the` a few times, have you noticed something weird?
-Maybe you don' thtink so, but to me `the` taking in a TYPE as input os odd. if you were in C and someone wrote:
+Maybe you don' thtink so, but to me `the` taking in a TYPE as input is odd.
+If you were in C and someone wrote:
 ```c
 x = make_number(1, float);
 y = make_number(1, int);
 [x is the float 1.0]
 [y is the int 1]
 ```
-I would be pretty taken aback, but in Pie, we will see types and data interchanged all the time.
+I would be pretty taken aback, but in Pie, we will see types and data used side-by-side all the time.

 Now we have three types: `Nat`, `Atom`, and `Pair`. `Pair` stands out here as different, because we dont just have an instance of `Pair`, we have a `(Pair Nat Nat)` or `(Pair Atom Nat)` where the instance of the type is defined based on what the elements in the `Pair` will be.
 This means we can essentially use types like parameters to make types (eg `Pair`) and to change the behavior of a function (eg `the`).